-His education in the field of art began as a youngster watching his grandfather, Earl Fausett, paint in his basement studio.
+His education in the field of art began when he was a youngster watching his grandfather, Earl Fausett, paint in his basement studio.
 Jim continued his art education at Western Wyoming College and Brigham Young University.
-He has furthered his informal education by traveling to museums in Russia, Canada and the United States.
+He has furthered his informal education by traveling to museums in Russia, Canada and the United States, learning from the works of the masters themselves.

 He resides with his wife, Pam, and their four children in Santaquin, Utah.